General ab initio framework for electronic-order-induced lattice-dynamics symmetry breaking: Results

-\textbf{MBC-modified $E_u$ mode} Figure~\ref{fig:Eu_phonon_spliting_PAM_AM}(a) displays the MBC-modified phonon spectra of the $E_u$ mode along the path $-\text{T} \leftrightarrow \Gamma \leftrightarrow \text{T}$.
-The MBC also lifts the degeneracy of the $E_u$ mode (dashed line) across the entire $-\text{T} \leftrightarrow \Gamma \leftrightarrow \text{T}$ path.
-The magnitude of the phonon energy splitting for the Eg modes is presented in Fig.~\ref{fig:Eu_phonon_spliting_PAM_AM}(b), revealing a maximum splitting in the vicinity of T and minimum splitting in the vicinity of $\Gamma$.
+Figure~\ref{fig:crystal_band_phonon}H displays the MBC-modified phonon spectra of the $E_u$ mode along the path $-\text{T} \leftrightarrow \Gamma \leftrightarrow \text{T}$, where the MBC also lifts the degeneracy (dashed line) across the entire path.
+The magnitude of the phonon energy splitting for the $E_u$ modes is presented in Fig.~\ref{fig:crystal_band_phonon}I, revealing a local maximum splitting in the vicinity of T and local minimum splitting in the vicinity of $\Gamma$.
+Both $E_{g/u}$ modes exhibit a broad distribution of splitting across the entire BZ, rather than being concentrated solely at the high-symmetry momentum.
+This widely distributed phonon symmetry breaking may give rise to observable transport signatures associated with phonon chirality.

-Combined with Figs.~\ref{fig:Eg_phonon_spliting_PAM_AM}(b) and ~\ref{fig:Eu_phonon_spliting_PAM_AM}(b), it can be observed that although the parity of the $E_g$ and $E_u$ modes remains unchanged at both $\Gamma$ and T, the relative phase between the two S atoms shifts by $\pi$.
-For instance, the $E_g$ mode exhibits a relative phase of $\pi$ at $\Gamma$ but 0 at T, whereas the $E_u$ mode shows a phase of 0 at $\Gamma$ and $\pi$ at T. This switching of the relative phase between the two modes correlates with the reversal of the maximum phonon splitting.

 At the $\Gamma$ point, the splitting calculated from our algorithm is about 0.002 meV (0.016 cm$^{-1}$), which is smaller than the experimentally observed value of 0.3 cm$^{-1}$ reported in the optical conductivity measurements~\cite{CoSnS_CP_2025}.
 This discrepancy suggests that the splitting observed in experiments is not primarily caused by the MBC.
-Combined with the asymmetric line shapes of the $E_u$ mode, we attribute the larger experimental splitting to a Fano resonance~\cite{CoSnS_CP_2025}.
-This resonance may arise from quantum interference between electronic and phonon excitations when Weyl cones approach the Fermi level~\cite{Rice1976,cappelluti_charged2012}.
+Combined with the asymmetric line shapes in experiments, we attribute the larger experimental splitting to the Fano resonance~\cite{Fano_1961}, which may arise from quantum interference between electronic and phonon excitations when Weyl cones approach the Fermi level~\cite{cappelluti_charged2012,CoSnS_CP_2025}.
 The absence of an asymmetric line shape in the $E_g$ mode further supports this interpretation, indicating that the phonon splitting mechanisms for the $E_g$ and $E_u$ modes are distinct.

-We note that the energy splitting of the $E_u$ mode is significantly smaller than that of the $E_g$ mode {at $\Gamma$ point}, a result captured by both our \textit{ab initio} calculations and experimental measurements~\cite{CoSnS_PRL_2025, CoSnS_CP_2025}.
-Moreover, We notice both the $E_g$ and $E_u$ modes exhibit a broad distribution of splitting across the entire BZ, rather than being concentrated solely at the high-symmetry momentum.
-This widely distributed chiral phonon dynamics may give rise to observable transport signatures associated with phonon chirality.